LineageOS/charter/device-support-requirements.md

 * All devices that shipped stock as forceencrypt SHOULD default to forceencrypt enabled.
 * All devices MUST support software encryption.

-## Wi-Fi
+## WLAN

-* All devices with Wi-Fi supported in their stock OS MUST support Wi-Fi.
+* All devices with WLAN supported in their stock OS MUST support WLAN.
+* All devices with WLAN MUST support the same band configuration as stock.
+* All devices with WLAN SHOULD support the same featureset as stock (eg. Wi-Fi Direct).
-* All devices with Wi-Fi MUST report same MAC address as on stock OS.
+* All devices with WLAN MUST report same MAC address as on stock OS.
-* All devices with Wi-Fi hotspot capabilities MUST support Wi-Fi tethering.
+* All devices with WLAN hotspot capabilities MUST support Wi-Fi tethering.

 ## USB